-Over the past couple of months, as I have found myself doing lots of interviews to promote the release of my new book Unstuffed, this is one question that has come up again and again and again–why do we feel so guilty about all the stuff in our lives?
+As I was writing my book Unstuffed, this was a question that came up again and again and again–why do we feel SO guilty about all the stuff in our lives?

 We feel guilty about getting rid of clutter because we may have paid a lot of money for it, or because we don’t want to be wasteful, or because someone gave it to us, or perhaps even because it represents all the things we said we were going to do and then didn’t.
 (Hello craft supplies!)